dsydoren/MCphotoelectrons/README.md

 MC_photoelectron_transport_code ---------------------------------------------------------

-This directory contains the source files (fortran and C) of the Monte-Carlo photoelectron transport code.
+This directory contains the source files (fortran and C) of the Monte Carlo photoelectron transport code.
 The source files include the kinetic photoelectron transport module developed by Dmytro Sydorenko at the University of Alberta and the IGRF-13, NRLMSIS 2.1, and IRI-2020 models.